popodidi/conf/README.md

 }
 ```

-### Sources

-The `Load` functions accept multiple sources.
-It falls back to the next one if
+The `Load`/`LoadNested` functions accept multiple sources.
+It falls back to the
-the value is not found.
+next one if the value is not found. `conf` uses reflection to get config keys.

+## Sources

+The `conf` package currently supports the following sources.

+- `env` - `env` reads from environment variables and always flattens struct
+  field names into `UPPERCASE_WITH_UNDERCASE` as the variable names.
+- `yaml` - `yaml` read config from a YAML. `yaml` supports both flattened and
+  nested structures as flatted or nested functions are called.

-### Config Struct
+## Config Struct

-`conf` uses reflection to get config keys, which are identical in different
+`conf` uses reflection to get config keys.
+Nested structs are also supported.
-sources.
-Keys will all be UPPERCASE.
-Nested struct is also supported with a
-separator `_`.

 ```go
 type config struct {